 Displays action (highlighted) messages.
 You can delete messages from this table.
-If you do, the corresponding messages will not be deleted from the Normal Messages table, so you will still be able to view them from there.
-Deleting a message from this Action table sends a CA Automation Point DOM request for the selected message.
+However, the corresponding messages are not deleted from the Normal Messages table.
+This procedure allows you to view them from the Normal Messages table.
+Deleting a message from this Action table sends a DOM request for the selected message.
 The Action Messages table is located under the menu bar in the top portion of the Web MV main window.